2018 Peruvian constitutional referendum

 A constitutional referendum was held in Peru on 9 December 2018, alongside the second round of gubernatorial elections.
 Proposed by President Martín Vizcarra, the referendum aimed to tackle widespread political corruption in the country.
 The referendum sought public approval for four constitutional reforms: restructuring the National Council of the Magistracy (later renamed the National Board of Justice), regulating political party financing, prohibiting the immediate re-election of parliamentarians, and reinstating a bicameral parliament.

 Of the four proposals, three were approved by an overwhelming majority of voters.
 These included the reforms concerning the National Board of Justice, political party financing, and parliamentary re-election.
 However, the proposal to reintroduce bicamerality was decisively rejected, largely due to modifications made by Congress that weakened presidential powers, leading Vizcarra to withdraw his support for the measure.

 Background

 Odebrecht scandal

 Following the Odebrecht scandal which saw four former presidents involved in corruption scandals, Peruvians demanded government accountability regarding corruption.
 Following the resignation of president Pedro Pablo Kuczynski, new president Martín Vizcarra stated upon being sworn in on 23 March 2018 that Peruvians had "had enough" of corruption, promising to lead an anti-corruption movement.

-Vizcarra-Fujimorista relations
+Vizcarra-Fujimorism relations

 After being a minister, Vizcarra faced opposition from Fujimorists.
-The Fujimorista movement was led by Keiko Fujimori, daughter of Alberto Fujimori, a former president imprisoned for corruption and crimes against humanity.
+Fujimorism was led by Keiko Fujimori, daughter of Alberto Fujimori, a former president imprisoned for corruption and crimes against humanity.

-When Vizcarra took office as president, the Fujimoristas, which held the majority of seats in Congress, immediately began to oppose Vizcarra's projects.
+When Vizcarra took office as president, the Fujimorists, which held the majority of seats in Congress, immediately began to oppose Vizcarra's projects.